balabantim/BAK_MINI/README.md

 ## Info.plist setup
 After dependency is continue processing, go to INFO tab, and setup some necessary fields:

-> App Uses Non-Exempt Encryption  :  NO
+> ITSAppUsesNonExemptEncryption  :  NO

-> Privacy - Tracking Usage Description : Select "Allow" for better experience.
+> NSUserTrackingUsageDescription : Select "Allow" for better experience.
 This identifier will be used to collect Crash Data and in-app activity in order to improve functionalities and user engagement.

 Also you need remove **Remove Scene Configuration** key from **Application Scene Manifest** if it present, and set value of **Enable Multiple Windows** key to **NO**.